vonovak/react-navigation-header-buttons/README.md

 Is a wrapper over all the visible header buttons (those can be text-buttons, icon-button, or any custom react elements).
 The most important prop is `HeaderButtonComponent` that defines how all icons rendered in children will look.
-In particular, it allows setting their `IconComponent`, `color`, and `size` once so that you don't need to repeat it for each icon-button - but you can override those for each `Item` if you like.
+In particular, it allows setting their `IconComponent`, `size` and `color` once so that you don't need to repeat it for each icon-button - but you can override those for each `Item` if you like.

 `HeaderButtons` accepts: